 Set against the backdrop of the Sierra Madre Sur Mountains, the coastline around Puerto Escondido Oaxaca has remained untouched by mega-development.
-Unlike the manicured all-inclusive luxury resorts of Cancun-Riviera Maya it offers an authentic Mexican experience that will appeal to travellers interested in speaking Spanish, shopping in traditional markets and meeting locals.
+Unlike the manicured all-inclusive luxury resorts of Cancun-Riviera Maya it offers a genuine Mexican experience that will appeal to travellers interested in speaking Spanish, shopping in traditional markets and meeting local residents.

 Surfing in Puerto Escondido

 Many visitors are drawn to Zicatela beach in Puerto Escondido because of the Mexican Pipeline, an epic wave break with a reputation that attracts serious surfing aficionados from Australia to California.